Darker Shades of Gray

 George W. LeMay, NHCG#38

-This course is intended to be an opportunity for practicing appraisers to explore topics without well-defined boundaries or answers.
-Topics of this nature are typically avoided in appraisal courses as it is impossible to know how much time it will take to adequately address the questions / perspectives / opinions that can arise.
-Still, the process of wrestling with such issues broadens one's perspective, stimulates critical thinking, and may even heighten awareness of hidden prejudices.
+This course provides a chance to explore topics of interest to the participants.
+Subjects that don't have well-defined boundaries or answers are as welcome as specific technical questions and issues that may be handled in a more structured, traditional classes.
+Almost no appraisal issues are off topic.
+Typically it is impossible to know how much time it will take to address the questions / perspectives / opinions that can arise in such an open format.
+The process of wrestling with such issues is priceless for broadening one's perspective, stimulating critical thinking, and even potentially heightening one's internal awareness of hidden prejudices or attitudes.

 The course material is intended to stimulate critical thinking and discussion, foster a willingness to share differing points of view, and broaden each one's perspective in a respectful, engaging way.
 Participants will have the opportunity to have their own real-life questions anonymously submitted to the group for consideration / solution / clarification.

 Note: Class size is very limited to ensure a meaningful learning experience for all participants.

 Round table / Harkness table style discussion.